g-jgreen/documentation/content/features/mqtt.md

 ![manager](/features/mqtt/device_gateway.png)

-Once the data is stream, waylay does both the cloud storage and forwarding of the data towards waylay Inference Engine.
-As soon as data is send to the Broker, data is stored in two different databases, time series database and document database (Cloud Persisted Cache).
+Once the data is sent, Broker does two things: it stores data and forwards it to the **Waylay Rule Engine**.
+Data is stored in two different databases, **Time Series Database** and **Document Database** (Cloud Persisted Cache).
 In Cloud Persisted Cache, data is stored without any pre-processing, with original JSON object as it was received.
-When JSON object (or array of JSON objects) comes to the Broker, Broker also tries to save data in the time series database.
-In order to achieve that, Broker inspects incoming JSON object and store every metric that is found in the JSON object.
+When JSON object (or array of JSON objects) comes to the Broker, Broker also tries to save data in the Time Series Database.
+In order to achieve that, Broker inspects incoming JSON object or array of objects and stores every metric that is found in the JSON object.

 Now let's focus on MQTT integration.